($789) Cost to ship a car from Tallahassee, FL to Chicago, IL

 Factors affecting Tallahassee to Chicago car shipping costs

-When transporting your vehicle from Tallahassee to Chicago, these factors will influence the cost:
+When you’re arranging vehicle transport from Tallahassee to Chicago, keep these cost factors in mind:

 Transport method